Suyash878/InsuraBot/README.md

-# 🤖 SmartAssist — Your AI Copilot for Insurance Data
+# SmartAssist — Your AI Copilot Your Data

 SmartAssist is an intelligent assistant powered by MindsDB and fine-tuned domain LLMs.